Adana Metro: Rolling stock

 Despite being named a metro, the fleet consists of 36 Hyundai Rotem light rail-style cars (Also used on tram line 4 in Istanbul), with each having the capacity for 311 passengers.
-Each train runs in 3 car sets with the capacity to carry up to 933 passengers.
+Each train runs in 3-car sets with the capacity to carry up to 933 passengers.
 The vehicles can travel at up to 80 km/h in between the stations, and the trip time between Hastane and Akıncılar stations is 21 minutes including all the stops.
 The metro is fully secure and monitored by SCADA remote controlling system.
 The fleet is almost identical to the LRTA 1100 class of the Manila Light Rail Transit Line 1.

 Future service

-Adana Metro will be extended from Akıncılar to the Çukurova University main campus ("second stage" project).
+The Metro will be extended from Akıncılar to the Çukurova University main campus ("second stage" project).
 The extension will be 9.3 km long, and will have 7 stations.
 The project was contracted out in January 2010 and the construction was expected to start after an agreement was made with the Çukurova University.
 As the extension will not be a new line, it will be built consistent with the current system and it is expected to cost $US 210 million.
 Once the extension is completed, the Adana Metro will be 23.3 km in length and serve 20 stations, and will be able to transport 660,000 daily.

 There are also plans to run a suburban rail line on an existing railway with connections to the Metro.